When I published my first book, the copyright page confused me more than almost anything else in the front matter.

 —

-Editorial Note: This article was reviewed and updated in January 2026 to improve accuracy and clarity around copyright pages, ISBN requirements, library cataloging data, and publishing best practices, based on current guidance from official sources and industry standards.
+Editorial Note: This article was reviewed and updated in March 2026 by the Kindlepreneur editorial team to reflect current publishing standards and best practices for book copyright pages.
+Updates include revised examples, clearer explanations of copyright notices, ISBN usage, and library cataloging information, based on guidance from official copyright resources and publishing industry standards.